lvladikov/hue-reporter/README.md

 This cross-platform script connects to one or more Philips Hue Bridges, fetches data about all assets using an optimized set of API calls, and generates a human-readable HTML report as well as a raw JSON data dump.
 For multi-bridge setups, it fetches data in parallel to save time.

+## Disclaimer

+**Read-Only:** This script is for reporting and visualization purposes only.
+It performs read-only operations and will not make any changes to the state of your Hue lights, switches, or any other devices.
+It is a safe tool for visualization and research of your Hue system's configuration.

 ## Features

 - **Comprehensive Reporting:** Generates a detailed HTML report of all Hue assets, including lights, switches, sensors, and more.